mila-iqia/ddxplus/README.md

 - `cond-name-eng`: name of the pathology in English.
 - `icd10-id`: ICD-10 code of the pathology.
 - `severity`: the severity associated with the pathology.
 The lower the more severe.
 - `symptoms`: data structure describing the set of symptoms characterizing the pathology.
-Each such symptom is represented by a value representing its key entry in the `release_evidences.json` file.
+Each symptom is represented by its corresponding `name` entry in the `release_evidences.json` file.
 - `antecedents`: data structure describing the set of antecedents characterizing the pathology.
-Each such antecedent is represented by a value representing its key entry in the  `release_evidences.json` file.
+Each antecedent is represented by its corresponding `name` entry in the  `release_evidences.json` file.

 #### Example
 ```json